Skip to main content

 1. The European Union's Digital Product Passport (DPP) regulation will require scannable data carriers (including QR codes) on products in categories including batteries (2027), textiles, furniture, and electronics (2028-2030).
 This represents a regulatory-driven adoption wave affecting millions of products sold in the EU.
 Read our EU Digital Product Passport guide for full details.

 2. GDPR compliance has driven European QR code platforms toward privacy-first analytics, with cookieless tracking and IP anonymization becoming standard.
-QR-Verse, for example, provides full scan analytics without requiring third-party cookies.
+QR-Verse, for example, provides full scan analytics without requiring third-party cookies or storing personal data.

 North America